cepthomas/c_emb_lua/README.md

 - Pure C99 which should compile anywhere, including small embedded systems - basically anywhere you can compile lua.
 - A VS Code workspace using mingw and CMake is supplied.
 Your PATH needs to include mingw.
 - Run build.cmd to make the executables.
-- It supports only windows (search WIN32) right now but should be easy to convert to linux or bare metal.

 # Files
 - [Conventions](https://github.com/cepthomas/c_bag_of_tricks/blob/master/CONVENTIONS.md).